fazeelgm/UCB_ML_AI_PracticalApp_III/README.md

 1. Figure 1: Overall feature inspection
    * The data was relatively clean - No missing or null values were discovered
-   * Overall distributions look reasonable - we can't exclude anything at this stage as it may be relevant for modeling
+   * Overall distributions look reasonable - we can't exclude any features at this stage as it may be relevant for modeling.
+We can revisit this when we tune the model hyperparamters
-   * Some data concerns that we can note for now and may have to come back to them:
+   * Some data concerns that we can note for now and may have to come back to later:
      * `unknown` values for `marital`, `default`, `housing` and `loan` columns: We ignored them for now, but if these features are important during modeling, these missing values can be treated as a possible class label or using deletion or imputation techniques.
-This is specially concerning for `default` cases where the `unknown` value is significant
+This is specially concerning for `default` cases where the `unknown` counts are significant
      * `pdays` distribution shows that majority of the resepondents were not previously contacted (999), so this may be a red flag for removing this column
-1. Figure 2: The target variable `y` was not much of a concern with respect to outliers since this is a binary classification problem
+1. Figure 2: The target variable `y` was not much of a concern with respect to outliers since this is a binary classification problem.
+Only 11.3% of the campaigns were successful so the distribution is unbalanced and we will take this into account as we tune the models
 2. Figure 3: Performed Correlation analysis after `OrdinalEncoder` was used to encode categorical features to see inter-feature relationships
    * Most of the data seems to have reasonable correlations to the target `y` variable with `duration` and `previous` values of last call with customer showing strong positive relation to success (`y` = `yes`)
    * It was deemed too early to eliminate any features till we get preliminary results from our models